 • • • •

 As a side note, regarding Mulciber; I suspect that Rowling did not consult her notes to double-check precisely who these people were before doing sitting down to write ‘The Prince’s Tale’, recalling only that both Avery and a Mulciber were mentioned in GoF and that Sirius Black had given us the names of a number of Snape’s future DE associates in that particular installment.
 Avery had indeed been mentioned as one of Snape’s “gang of Slytherins”, also that he, like Lucius Malfoy (who, interestingly, was not identified in GoF by Sirius Black as one of Snape’s associates), had got off on an Imperius defense.
 Mulciber however, (who also was not named by Sirius Black), only was mentioned in Karkaroff’s plea bargain hearing, as one of Voldemort’s Imperius experts.
 A Mulciber had also cropped up in HBP as one of the DEs who accompanied Riddle to the Hog’s Head at the time of his job interview with Dumbledore upon his return to the ww after his 10-year exile, roughly around 1960.
 Obviously any Mulciber at Hogwarts (and at that point we had never heard of one) cannot be the same man.
 We must retrofit and assume that one Mulciber is the first one’s son, or nephew, or other relative, although it has not ever been openly established in canon that there were two different Mulcibers.
 Rowling would have done better to have used Rosier or Wilkes as her 2nd junior DE in the account of the Prince’s Tale.
-And indeed I suspect that she originally did intend to do so (why else did she bother to give Evan Rosier a first name if she intended never to refer to him again?) and was too distracted to cross-check.
+And indeed I suspect that originally she may have intended to do so (why else did she bother to give Evan Rosier a first name if she intended never to refer to him again?) and was too distracted to cross-check.

 I suspect that Snape was probably the only one of Malfoy’s group in his own year, although at least Avery and “Mulciber” were still in the school when Snape and his classmates sat their OWLs.
 They do not appear to have been in the same year as Snape, either, however.
 They were apparently not sitting their OWLs with him, or discussing them with him afterwards.
 He appears to have been entirely on his own.